carpentries-incubator/ReproducibleResearch/episodes/introofRRthings.md

 exercises: 0
 ---

-Let's learn about 7 different concepts that can help us build reproducibility into our workflows.
+Let's learn about seven different concepts that can help us build reproducibility into our workflows.

  1. Planning to be organised

- 2. Keeping your files Tidy and Organised
+ 2. Keeping files tidy and organised

- 3. Methodology and Protocols
+ 3. Methodology and protocols

- 4. Documentation and writing it down
+ 4. Documentation and writing things down

- 5. Testing and Controls
+ 5. Testing and controls

  6. Automation

- 7. Publishing, Persistent Identifiers and Preparing for Reuse
+ 7. Publishing, Persistent Identifiers and preparing for re-use